wgnrd/wgnrd.github.io/readme.md

 The styling is self created.
 The SCSS pipeline from HUGO is used to transpile and minify all the styles.
 The portfolio section gets all data from `/data/portfolio.json`.
 This data will be transformed by hugo on compile time.
 Any push to `main`-branch of this repository will start a new production build.
-The artifacts will be deployed, if the build is successful.
+The artifacts will be deployed using github-actions, if the build is successful.

 ## Getting started
 To run the website in debug mode, HUGO needs to be installed.